LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    ignore(Goal) :-
       (Goal -> true; true).

-The ``0`` in the meta-predicate template tells us that the argument will be called as-is.
+The ``0`` in the meta-predicate template tells us that the meta-argument is a goal that will be called by the meta-predicate.

 Some meta-predicates have meta-arguments which are not goals but :term:`closures <closure>`.
 Logtalk supports the definition of meta-predicates